ugo-emekauwa/cisco-imm-automation-tools/src/policy_makers/ethernet_network_group_policy_maker/README.md

     ```
     git clone https://github.com/ugo-emekauwa/cisco-imm-automation-tools
     ```
+   If you are downloading the repository file as a zipped file, unzip the file once the download has completed.
 5. Generate a version 2 API key from your Intersight account.

     **(a).** Log into your Intersight account, click the Settings icon and select **Settings**.